uswds/uswds-site/.github/PULL_REQUEST_TEMPLATE.md

 <!---
 Step 1 - Title this PR with the following format:
-USWDS - [Package]: [Brief statement describing what this pull request solves]
+USWDS-Site - [Page]: [Brief statement describing what this pull request solves]
-eg: "USWDS - Button: Increase font size"
+eg: "USWDS-Site - Settings: Add theme settings"
  -->

 ## Summary